 If you are using a substitute form to furnish statements to recipients (generally Copy B), be sure your substitute statements comply with the rules in Pub.
 1179, General Rules and Specifications for Substitute Forms 1096, 1098, 1099, 5498, W-2G, and 1042-S. Pub.
 1179, which is revised annually, explains the requirements for format and content of substitute statements to recipients.
 If you are using a substitute form to furnish information to recipients, it must comply with the requirements in Pub.
 1179.
+See part M. Statement to Recipients on page GEN-9 for additional information.

-All substitute statements to recipients must contain the tax year, form number, and form name prominently displayed together in one area of the statement.
-For example, they could be shown in the upper right part of the statement.
+All substitute statements to recipients must contain the tax year, form number, and form name prominently сантим displayed together in one area of the statement.
+For example, they could be shown in the upper right part of the